-Students learn how to apply engineering principles to mechanical design and to the design of thermal and fluid systems.
+Students learn how to apply engineering principles to the design of mechanical, thermal, and fluid systems.
 Students also learn to work collaboratively in a team environment and use software tools current in the field.
-The curriculum is project-based so that theoretical engineering principles are reinforced and experienced through handson creation and problem-solving.
-Arts & Sciences courses help students understand the core mathematical and scientific principles that are the foundation of engineering theory, and provide students with the communication and critical thinking skills required to succeed in the profession.
+The curriculum is project-integrated so that theoretical engineering principles are reinforced and experienced through handson creation and problem-solving.
+Arts & Sciences courses help students understand the core mathematical and scientific principles, which are the foundation of engineering theory and provide students with the communication and critical thinking skills required to succeed in the profession.